ingo/ingo.github.io/_recipes/chicken_under_a_brick.md

 title: Chicken Under a Brick
 ---

-This requires some heavy object to weigh the chicken down.
-A cast-iron frying pan, or several bricks placed on top of an old jelly-roll pan, works well.
 This Italian chicken dish involves weighing the chicken down as it cooks, ideally on the grill.
 The heavy object, whether a cast-iron pan, bricks, or other weight, presses the chicken so it cooks up incredibly moist and infused with flavor.
-The savory juices can't escape from the pressed chicken.
-It's a must-try dish for grilling enthusiasts seeking the ultimate juicy and flavorful chicken.

 ### Ingredients